Project 24, formally known in a previous version as “Niche Site School”, is an course led by Jim Harmer and Ricky Kesler.

-In fact it is probably the most important factor once a site is build and you want to rank it, and I go out of my way to ensure that all the stuff I create has enough backlinks to rank on page one.
+In fact it is probably the most important factor once a site is built and you want to rank it.
+I go out of my way to ensure that all the stuff I create has enough backlinks to rank on page one.

-If you know what you are doing and with the right training, you can learn how to do that yourself without too much hassle.
+If you know what you're doing and with the right training, you can learn how to do that yourself without too much hassle.

-And believe me, it does.
-Through my lead generation biz I am able to rank local sites to the first page of Google much faster than in the time-frame given by J&R.
+And believe me, my sites do rank.
+Through my lead generation, biz I'm able to rank local sites to the first page of Google much faster than in the time-frame given by J&R.

-And the sites I'm talking about have minimal amount of content, around 3 or 4 pages.
+And the sites I'm talking about have a minimal amount of content, around 3 or 4 pages.

-It's funny, Jim says that keywords and backlinks are 'so 1995', but they really have been working wonders for me and my associates, since I started my business.
+It's funny, Jim says that keywords and backlinks are 'so 1995', but they really have been working wonders for me and my fellow lead generators since I started my business.